SirNicholas1st/kafka_datastream/README.md

 # Project overview
-WIP.
-The goal of this project is to simulate a small real time dataflow with Apache Kafka and save the data to Apache Cassandra.
+This project simulates a small real time dataflow with Apache Kafka and the data is saved to a Cassandra table.
+The readme contains instructions on how to set up Kafka and Cassandra on Windows.

 # Installing Kafka, creating a topic and setting up a producer and a consumer